 Special Features on Some Clothes Dryers

 While the components described above are basic to every clothes dryer, there are additional systems and features available.
 Dryers offer different cycle options from timed to automatic moisture sensing.
-Some controls are basic system of cams, gears and electrical contacts.
+Some controls are a basic system of cams, gears and electrical contacts.
 Newer, more expensive dryers are controlled by computer electronics.

 Some new dryers feature a steam dry feature.
 The steam feature creates steam in the dryer independent of a traditional drying cycle.
 Steam drying is used to freshen clothes that are wrinkled or have strong odors.
 These dryers require a water line or have a water reservoir that must be filled manually and an additional heating element for the water to create the steam mist.